jspear16/jspear16/APSU_Coursework/README.md

 ## ENGR 4510-4520
 Senior Engineering Design I & II

 These two classes were focused on the Engineering Design process and applying much of what we have learned throughout our time in the Engineering Physics program to to real world problems.
+The year long project was a collaborative project with Hankook Tires to develop a solution to the material waste of the plant.